-I will work to repair disastrous choices made in Albany (and by my opponent).
-Perhaps the greatest failure of misguided Albany ideologues is the terribly flawed bail reform, which failed us all by allowing hundreds of dangerous people to return to the streets.
-It is one thing to address low level acts and needless incarceration, but never should reform mean the release of hard-core felons with a dangerous rap sheet of priors.
+I will work to repair disastrous choices made by Albany ideologues (and by my opponent) like the flawed bail reform, which allowed hundreds of dangerous people to return to the streets.
+It is one thing to address low level acts and needless incarceration, but reform should not mean releasing hard-core felons with a rap sheet of priors.

-My highest priority will be the reverse of recent bail reforms and to make reform work in a sensible manner without re-populating the streets with criminals and dangerous people who were arrested for good reason.
-No one with dangerous tendencies should be released without appropriate scrutiny by judges, police and the district attorney’s office.
-This will be my highest priority upon taking office in Albany.
+My highest priority upon taking office in Albany will be reversing recent bail reforms and replacing them with smart revisions that won’t re-populate our streets with dangerous people arrested for good reason.
+No one with dangerous tendencies should be released without appropriate scrutiny by judges, police and the DA’s office.

-This is why we need people with different viewpoints and, sad to say, more common sense.
-The current reform law is so poorly conceived that it’s a travesty yet it passed with an overwhelming majority and was signed by the governor.
-That’s why we need to elect leaders who are more concerned about law abiding people than violent criminals, and have the wisdom to know and fight horrific legislation like this Bail Reform law.
+We need people with different viewpoints and common sense.
+The current reform law was poorly conceived yet passed by overwhelming majority.
+We need leaders who are more concerned about law abiding people than violent criminals, and have the wisdom to know and fight horrific legislation.

 Respect for police is another important priority.
 Police run into gunfire and harm’s way to protect us.
-We should not shamefully degrade these patriotic people who protect us in time of need.
-An officer’s murder is a tragedy that all New Yorkers should feel deeply.
+We should not degrade these patriotic people.
+An officer’s murder is a tragedy all New Yorkers should feel deeply.
 All lives matter, especially the blue.

-- Prison terms for white-collar crimes such as identity theft and cybercrime must be increased.
+- White Collar Crimes.
+Prison terms for white-collar crimes such as identity theft and cybercrime must be increased.
 Cybercrime increases at an alarming rate and costs our economy billions of dollars in disrupting and destroying people’s lives.
 These crimes are often worse and more costly than muggings.